 Chances are, you've landed on this site after hearing Eamonn's output for the Irish state broadcaster (presenting "The Third Wave", "Jazz Alley", "After Hours", "Daybreak" and - most recently - "The Blue of The Night" on RTÉ lyric fm).
 When did this interest in radio work first take hold?
 Eamonn can recall that, after being given a book token in advance of one year's school prize-giving and told to buy something for the presentation ceremony, he chose a paperback on being a radio DJ.
 (To use up the remainder of the token, he picked up another book about the French Revolution - guess which title the Mayor presented him with on the big night?
 Bien sur).

 Eamonn writes and records his own music.
-Largely self-taught, he studied studio production and film composition at the Berklee College of Music in 2008 and 2013.
+Largely self-taught, he completed studio production and film composition courses at the Berklee College of Music in 2008 and 2013.
 Back in the day, he occasionally performed live.
 In truth, gigging never really interested him.
 Eamonn has since gravitated towards working in film, TV and theatre.

 He's travelled the length and breadth of Ireland with RTÉ's Lorcan Murray, presenting free radio workshops to secondary school students.
 In fact, Eamonn has delivered interactive sessions at the microphone to everyone from Rotary Club members to the Liberties Senior Citizens' Club.
 You're also likely to see him inside the RTÉ stand for events like The Tall Ships Races, The National Ploughing Championships and the BT Young Scientists'.
 You can even hear him if you travel by jet aircraft.